WilliamSinclairF/Rocket_Elevators_Controllers/README.md

 6. Make sure you have TypeScript installed - https://www.typescriptlang.org/download
 7. Compile using tsc - if you're not familiar with TS, https://www.typescriptlang.org/docs/handbook/typescript-tooling-in-5-minutes.html goes through the procedure.
 8. run $ `node Controller.js`
    - if you have ts-node installed, you can also run $ `ts-node Controller.ts`

+In need of an elevator solution? https://rocketelevators.tech/ has you covered...